Full Time / Posted June 03, 2019

-Saint Martin de Porres High School is seeking a Grant Writer to be part of an innovative urban college-prep high school experience.
+Saint Martin de Porres High School is seeking an experienced Grant Writer to be part of an innovative urban college-prep high school experience.

 Saint Martin de Porres High School is a Catholic college-preparatory program designed exclusively for students of modest means.
 Eighty percent of our students will be the first in their extended families to go to college.
 Our rigorous curriculum, which includes students working in a corporate environment, was designed specifically for our school by a committee of prestigious educational leaders.
 Saint Martin was founded in 2004 and is chartered by the state of Ohio and accredited through the Ohio Catholic Schools Accrediting Association.
 Our mission is to transform urban Cleveland one student at a time and we are committed to the values of work, study, service, leadership and prayer.
 We are a part of the Cristo Rey Network of schools founded in 2001.